gitter-badger/miu-1/notes/memory_representation.md

 ### Polymorphic fields

-* We can pass sizes like Sixten for layout.
-  For higher-kinded type variables, we pass a closure that computes the size (again like Sixten).
+* We can pass type representation at runtime to compute layout information (like Sixten).
+For higher-kinded type variables, we pass a closure that computes the representation (again like Sixten).
 * If the kind of the type variable is ``Type``, then the polymorphic field is fitted into the pointy-space.
 If the kind is ``PrimType``, then it is fitted into the non-pointy space.